rubenhortas/rubenhortas.github.io/_posts/2024-01-21-configuring-neovim-as-python-ide.md

-set showmatch                   "display matching bracket or parenthesis set hlsearch incsearch          "highlight all pervious search pattern with incsearch "set list                        "show all whitespaces "set belloff                     "for vim
+set showmatch                   "display matching bracket or parenthesis set hlsearch incsearch          "highlight all pervious search pattern with incsearch "set list                        "show all whitespaces
-"set background=dark             "for vim
 ```

 In my base configuration I usually add the [Vim Better Whitespace Plugin](https://github.com/ntpeters/vim-better-whitespace) (I'll talk about it later), but I keep the option "list" handy (but commented).
 The "list" option, by default, show tabs as ">", trailing spaces as "-" and non-breakable space characters as "+".
-This default cnfiguration works for me, but can be customized.
+This default configuration works for me, but can be customized.

 ## Plugin manager

-As plugin manager, my choice is [vim-plug[(https://github.com/junegunn/vim-plug#neovim), and its installation it's very straightforward:
+As plugin manager, my choice is [vim-plug](https://github.com/junegunn/vim-plug#neovim), and its installation it's very straightforward:

 Unix/linux: